Haronniin/Haronniin/README.md

 📆 Not being happy with most life help apps and utlities (planners, to-do lists, etc.) I’m workong on in creating such life helps apps that actually work the way my life does.

-📚 To that end, I’m currently re-learning JavaScript and will learn/re-learn other languanges to meet needs as they occur.

-📫 Best way to reach me is via email: haronniin [at] gmail [dot] com
+📫 Best way to reach me is via email: haronniin [at] proton [dot] me

 <!---
 Haronniin/Haronniin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.